Nearly 45 Years After John Lennon's Death, His Assassin Is Denied Parole Again

 Source: Getty

-It's been 40 years since music icon and former member of the Beatles, John Lennon, was shot and killed by Mark David Chapman.
+It's been more than 40 years since music icon and former member of the Beatles, John Lennon, was shot and killed by Mark David Chapman.
 His murder rocked the music world, as John's death meant Beatles fans' hopes of the group ever reuniting were officially dashed.

 Article continues below advertisement

-Since his original sentencing in 1981, Chapman has appealed his sentencing 11 separate times, requesting to be released on parole.
+Since his original sentencing in 1981, Chapman has appealed his sentencing 14 separate times, requesting to be released on parole.
 Every time, he has been denied.
+His most recent appeal happened in August 2025, and the Board of Parole ruled that he will spend at least two more years in prison.

 Article continues below advertisement